libtcod/libtcod/README.md

 If you are programming in C or C++, various sample projects are included within the repository which can be used as examples of various features.

-For those who wish to program in Python which is the only scripting language support that has been contributed so far, the basics are described in [part 1](http://www.roguebasin.com/index.php?title=Complete_Roguelike_Tutorial,_using_python%2Blibtcod,_part_1#Setting_it_up) of the tutorial.
+For those who wish to program in Python the basics are described in [part 1](http://www.roguebasin.com/index.php?title=Complete_Roguelike_Tutorial,_using_python%2Blibtcod,_part_1#Setting_it_up) of the tutorial.
-It's currently recommended to install libtcodpy via [python-tdl](https://github.com/HexDecimal/python-tdl) rather than using the libtcodpy package included in this repository.
+It's currently recommended to install libtcodpy via [python-tcod](https://github.com/libtcod/python-tcod) rather than using the libtcodpy package included in this repository.

 **Warning:** If you download these builds, run `samples.exe` as your very first